gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [User manual](userguide/more_about_tasks.html#sec:up_to_date_checks) for more information.

-### The `groovy` and `scala` plugins support configuration caching

-It is now possible to enable the experimental [configuration cache]((userguide/configuration_cache.html)) on builds that use the `groovy` and `scala` plugins.
+### Configuration cache support for Groovy and Scala projects

+Projects that are written in Groovy or Scala can enable the experimental [configuration cache](userguide/configuration_cache.html) without generating errors from the built-in `groovy` and `scala` plugins.
+Configuration caching is a feature that reduces build times by caching the result of the configuration phase and reusing the result for subsequent builds.

-Also see the set of [supported plugins](userguide/configuration_cache.html#config_cache:plugins).
+See the full set of [supported plugins](userguide/configuration_cache.html#config_cache:plugins).

 <a name="http-build-cache"></a>
-## Remote build cache changes
+## Remote build cache reliability improvements

+The [Gradle build cache](userguide/build_cache.html) is a cache mechanism that aims to save time by reusing outputs produced by other builds.
+A remote build cache works by storing build outputs and allowing builds to fetch these outputs from the cache when it is determined that inputs have not changed, avoiding the expensive work of regenerating them.

+This release improves the reliability of interactions with a remote build cache.

 ### Automatic retry of uploads on temporary network error

-Previously, only load (i.e. GET) requests that failed during request transmission, after having established a TCP connection, would be automatically retried.
+Previously, only load (i.e. GET) requests that failed during request transmission would be automatically retried.
 Now, store (i.e. PUT) requests are also retried.

 This prevents temporary problems, such as connection drops, read or write timeouts, or low-level network failures, to cause cache operations to fail and disable the remote cache for the remainder of the build.